PNNL-Comp-Mass-Spec/FAIMS-MzXML-Generator/README.md

 ```

 The 32-bit version of XRawFile2.dll should now be correct registered and the COMException error should no longer occur.

+#### The program didn't return any MzXMLs from my non-FAIMS .raw file
+This tool was specifically developed to split FAIMS .raw files into MzXMLs.
+If your file doesn't contain correction voltages, the FAIMS MzXML generator will not create any MzXMLs by design.
+Other converters such as ReAdW or MsConvert can already have this functionality.

 If you encounter any other issues with this software tool please contact me at brademan@wisc.edu.